Michael0x2a/curated-programming-resources/resources.md

 - Books and tutorials (online):
     - [Learn Python the Hard Way][python-lpthw]
       Part of the "Learn X the Hard Way" series.
 Despite its name, this is one of the easiest introductions to Python available.
+    - [Automate the Boring Stuff with Python][python-automate] A book for complete beginners.
+It is aimed at office workers, students, administrators, and hobbyists who want to learn how to write useful, practical programs rather than necessarily become software engineers.
+From the [Invent with Python][python-invent] author.
     - How to Think Like a Computer Scientist ([Python 2 version][python-think-cs-2] and [Python 3 version][python-think-cs-3])
       A comprehensive introductory text on Python.
     - [Think Python][python-think]